colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 #### Going Deeper

-RBMs can be (almost trivially) stacked on one another to form a [deep belief network](https://en.wikipedia.org/wiki/Deep_belief_network).
+RBMs can be stacked on one another to form a [deep belief network](https://en.wikipedia.org/wiki/Deep_belief_network).
 It seems plausible that additional layers would be able to learn higher layers of abstraction and generate even better samples.

 Remember how we saw above that most units learn patterns local to a particular region of the string?
 This may explain solecisms like `Lake Lake`, or `Church Swamp`.
 If, as seems to be the case, our initial layer of hidden units is mostly learning words, phonotactics, and low-level structural patterns (word lengths, spacing), another layer of hidden units on top of those could learn more semantic patterns. e.g. "Lake $foo", "$foo Lake", "$foo Swamp", but never "Lake Lake", "Lake Swamp", etc. I would be sad to see `Days Inn Oil Field` go though.
 That one was pretty good.